Five free ways to protect your kids online

 1. Use WPA Security on Your Router

 Some smart teens know how to break weak Wi-Fi passwords.
-WEP security is easy to hack.
-But WPA is stronger.
+WEP security is easy to hack, but WPA is stronger.
 It helps stop anyone from using the internet without permission.
 This also keeps kids from avoiding controls by using other devices like phones or tablets.

 2. Create a Strong Router Password